Shirley Ryan 嫩B研究院

 The computerized footprint of the patient during walking is superimposed over a regular picture of the patient’s foot to allow better visualization of the way the pressures are being distributed across different areas of the foot.

-All patients who are not being referred by physicians, services associated with obtaining medical history and performing a physical evaluation, are rendered during a pre-gait evaluation visit.
-Physical exam includes:
+For patients who are not referred to us by physicians, we will obtain medical history and perform a physical evaluation.
+The physical exam includes:

-• Range of Motion: This helps to determine if any tightness, obvious weakness or lack of coordination is present, all of which may contribute to problems with walking.
+• Range of Motion: This helps to determine if any tightness, obvious weakness or lack of coordination is present — all of which may contribute to problems with walking.
 This typically takes approximately one hour.
-It includes all motions about the hip, knee, ankle, and foot on both legs.
-A range-of-motion examination is performed on the upper extremities, if the patient’s disorder affects these areas, and the focus of the motion analysis is an upper extremity evaluation.
+It includes all motions of the hip, knee, ankle and foot on both legs.
+A range-of-motion examination is performed on the upper extremities if the patient’s disorder affects these areas, and the focus of the motion analysis is an upper-extremity evaluation.
 The range-of-motion exam is necessary to allow interpretation of the data.

-• Manual Muscle Exam: This includes all muscle groups about the hip, knee, ankle, and foot on both legs.
-Examination of the upper extremities are included if the patient’s disorder affects these areas and the focus of the motion analysis is an upper extremity evaluation.
-Grading of muscle strength is based on voluntary muscle effort and quantification uses the standard Manual Muscle Grade (MMG) scoring system.
-5 = normal, 4 = good, 3 = fair but able to lift against gravity, 2 = poor and unable to lift against gravity, and 1 = trace there is no movement but muscle contraction can be felt with palpation.
+• Manual Muscle Exam: This includes all major muscles crossing the hip, knee and ankle joints on both legs.
+Examination of the upper extremities are included if the patient’s disorder affects these areas, and the focus of the motion analysis is an upper-extremity evaluation.
+Grading of muscle strength is based on voluntary muscle effort and quantification using the standard Manual Muscle Grade (MMG) scoring system (5 = normal; 4 = good; 3 = fair but able to lift against gravity; 2 = poor and unable to lift against gravity; and 1 = trace — there is no movement, but muscle contraction can be felt with palpation).

-All of the motion data derived from testing and stored on computer requires interpretation to reveal the cause (or causes) of the problem and to suggest appropriate treatment.
+All of the motion data derived from testing requires interpretation to reveal the cause (or causes) of the deficits and to suggest appropriate treatment.
 To do so, the information from many different walks is reviewed.
-This is necessary to ensure that the information examined represents a typical walk of the subject and in order to compare several different walking conditions, i.e., barefoot, braces, assistive device, or shoes.
-A comparison may also be needed to understand the change in the pattern of walking of a given subject on different dates before/after treatment.
-In all cases, the information obtained is compared to normal values specific to the patient’s age.
+This is necessary to ensure that the information examined represents a typical walk of the patient and to compare several different walking conditions (e.g., barefoot, with braces, assistive devices or shoe inserts).
+A comparison may also be needed to understand the change in a patient’s pattern of walking on different dates before and after treatment.
+In all cases, the information obtained is compared to values from typically developed age-matched individuals.

-Interpretations include summaries of primary, secondary, and compensatory gait deviations.
-Primary deviations describe those abnormalities that are associated with a patient’s primary pathology.
-Secondary deviations refer to those gait abnormalities associated with limb segments or joints that are not primarily pathologic, but whose motions are coupled to segments or joints with primary motion deviations.
+Interpretations include summaries of primary, secondary and compensatory gait deviations.
+Primary deviations describe those deficits that are associated with a patient’s primary pathology.
+Secondary deviations refer to those gait deficits associated with limb segments or joints that are not primarily pathologic, but whose motions are coupled to segments or joints with primary motion deviations.

-Compensatory deviations are those gait abnormalities exhibited by a patient to compensate for one or more gait deviations at other locations.
-These interpretations of computerized walking data are analogous to interpretations of X-rays images that describe the severity/complexity of fractures, types of lesions, or skeletal deformations.
+Compensatory deviations are those motion patterns exhibited by a patient to compensate for one or more gait deviations at other locations.
+These interpretations of computerized walking data are analogous to interpretations of X-ray images that describe the severity and complexity of fractures, types of lesions or skeletal deformations.
 Like X-ray interpretations, gait data interpretations are isolated from evaluations of prognoses or recommendations for interventions.
+However, ultimately, the gait interpretations are used for recommended plan of care actions.

 Patient Review Sessions: A Team Approach

 Interpretation of the data takes place during our patient review sessions.
-A patient review session is a team approach that involves all members of the MAC including a trained physician, engineers, kinesiologists, and a physical therapist for the gait analysis or an occupational therapist for the upper extremity motion analyses.
-During each patient review, all information – including the medical history, physical exam, and the laboratory data – is used in assessing the aspects of the patient’s pathology that most hinder walking or upper extremity function, making treatment decisions (e.g., surgery, bracing, orthotics, physical therapy, etc.), evaluating the patient’s overall prognosis, and determining the effectiveness of previous treatments.
+A patient review session is a team approach that involves all members of our laboratory team, including trained physicians; engineers; kinesiologists; and physical therapists for the gait analysis or an occupational therapist for the upper-extremity motion analysis.
+During each patient review, all information — including the medical history, physical exam and the laboratory data — is used in assessing aspects of the patient’s pathology that most hinder walking or upper-extremity function; making treatment decisions (e.g., surgery, bracing, orthotics, physical therapy, etc.); evaluating the patient’s overall prognosis; and determining the effectiveness of previous treatments.

 The outcome of the review of each patient is included in a written report that is forwarded to the referring physician.
 The report includes all motion analysis observations and recommendations for further treatment.
 Each written report is accompanied by a CDROM.
 The disk includes the graphical representation of all the information collected during the motion study and animations of the movement patterns of the patient.